eth-brownie/brownie/docs/api-project.rst

     Given the program counter from a stack trace that caused a transaction to revert, returns the highlighted relevent source code.
 Used by ``TransactionReceipt`` when generating a ``VirtualMachineError``.

+.. py:method:: build.expand_offsets(build_json)

+    Given a build json as a dict, expands the minified offsets to match the original source code.

 ``brownie.project.compiler``
 ============================